donhenzo/JML-engine-Joiner-Mover-Leaver-/READme.md

 **Incorrect access from day one.** Without a defined policy engine, group assignment is inconsistent.
 Two people with the same job title in different departments can receive materially different access depending on who provisioned them.
 The same misconfiguration that slips through once becomes a pattern at scale.

 **A window of unauthorized access.** Even in systems that validate post-provision, the identity exists with potentially incorrect access during the window between creation and remediation.
-In a regulated environment — financial services, healthcare, government — that window is not a technicality.
+In a regulated environment like financial services, healthcare, government that window is not a technicality.
 It appears in audit logs.
 It requires explanation during access reviews.
 It can constitute a control failure.

 **No structured audit trail.** When provisioning is handled through tickets, scripts, or disconnected workflow tools, there is no structured record of what was provisioned, what policy drove the decision, or what happened when a step failed.
 Compliance evidence is reconstructed retrospectively, which introduces risk and operational cost.